A B O U T M E

 When I present a series of photographs—as opposed to just a single image—to tell a story, it's similar to how a movie director might cobble together a storyboard to help bring a movie into existence.
 But instead of merely my own thoughts filling in the rest of the story, I invite viewers to use their imaginations to fill in what might be transpiring between each shot.
 A prime example of using a series of photographs to tell a story is a sci-fi-themed photobook I authored titled A Quiet Embrace: Norte, which served as my senior thesis for my BFA.

-As for future projects, I am planning a sequel to my photobook tentatively titled A Quiet Embrace: Sur.
+I am grateful for the path I have taken and for my father, who always supported my artistic pursuits and helped get me to where I am today.
+And as for future projects, I am planning a sequel to my photobook, tentatively titled A Quiet Embrace: Sur.
 Unlike the first photobook—which took place in Chile's arid north—the sequel will take place in the lush southern Valdivian temperate rainforest, which is home to extraordinary flora (e.g., Nalca and Araucaria) and fauna (e.g., Darwin's Rhea and Pudu [the world's smallest species of deer]).
+And in the meantime, I will continue to work in the film industry, pursuing what I love and taking my photography skills wherever I see fit.

 Once again, thank you for taking the time to visit my website!